Without using a calculator, decide whether each function value is... | Channels for Pearson+

 Quadrantal Angles

-Quadrantal angles are angles that are multiples of π/2 radians (90 degrees), specifically 0, π/2, π, 3π/2, and 2π.
-These angles correspond to the points on the unit circle where the sine or cosine values are either 0, 1, or -1.
-Understanding these angles is crucial for determining the sign of trigonometric functions in different quadrants.
+Quadrantal angles are angles that lie on the axes of the coordinate plane, specifically at 0, π/2, π, 3π/2, and 2π radians.
+These angles correspond to the points where the terminal side of the angle intersects the x-axis or y-axis.
+Understanding these angles is crucial for determining the sign of trigonometric functions, as they help identify which quadrant the angle lies in.

 Recommended video: